It's Not Just The Park Service: 'Rogue' Federal Twitter Accounts Multiply

 While the accounts are making news with their defiant tweets and stances against President Trump, it should be noted that accounts of this type are not new.
 In fact, this has been happening for years as people have created accounts to mimic the language and tone of a North Korean News Service as well as more comedic accounts for fictional television characters like Tina from Bob's Burgers.

-What's different about the number of "rogue" accounts that have come about as a result of the Trump administration's apparent gag orders on some federal agencies is that this form of expression could be a logical way to oppose a media blackout.
+What's different about the number of rogue accounts that have come about as a result of the Trump administration's apparent gag orders on some federal agencies is that this form of expression could be a logical way to oppose a media blackout.

 There are several accounts related to the Environmental Protection Agency, which has reportedly been targeted by the Trump administration over its climate research.
 Accounts like @ungaggedEPA and Stuff EPA Would Say list similar missions: to "flood the Web with real climate facts" and say things the EPA "is unable to tell you."